kjosib/sophie/README.md

 At the moment, it just parses and reports on the parse.
 There is not yet any semantic analysis or execution.
-Not every grammar rule is yet written down, so the example above won't yet parse.
+Not every grammar rule is yet written down, so the `primes_simple` example above won't yet parse.

 ## How do I Learn Sophie?